abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     in which you will be executing the tutorial and must be named `MgO_eph_zpr`.

-For the discussion on how to merge the DDB and DVDB files, I can use a link to MgO
+TODO: For the discussion on how to merge the DDB and DVDB files, I can use a link to MgO

 ## Computing the WFK files with empty states

+[HDIAGO_README]

 ## Computing the screened interaction W